whg-training/statistics-course/Genes/practicals/Genes across species/Counting_genes_2.md

   link them together.

 - Another way is to iterate through the data (for example using `.apply()`), and use it to build a data structure mapping genes to transcripts and transcripts to exons.
-For example, you could use a python dict with the keys being gene IDs and the values being lists of transcripts.
-A second pass through this structure can then compute the statistics.
-E.g. something like this:
+For example, you might end up with something like this:
 ```
-final_structure = {
+my_gene_summary = {
    "gene:ENSG00000186092": {
       "number_of_transcripts": 1,
       "average_number_of_exons": 3,